datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

     abroad.
 Allyson is particularly interested in the role of data in building smart and sustainable cities.
   email: allyson@datactivist.coop
-- name: Julia Dumont
+- name: Stéphanie Trichard
-  image: "/images/julia_hex.png"
+  image: "/uploads/image1.png"
-  text: History and Geography teacher and also digital trainer for teachers for 10
+  text: Since 1999, she has assumed various positions in the development and support
-    years, she used data as educational material.
-Firmly believing in the emancipatory power of data, she contributes to the democratization of their uses to promote the emergence of a learning society.
+    of projects in the cultural field and in the social and solidarity economy.
+With this experience and a master's degree in management, she has built her career and her teaching by defending unique, innovative and meaningful projects.
-  email: julia@datactivist.coop
+  email: stephanie@datactivist.coop
   Nous croyons au savoir ouvert: ''
   'We believe in open knowledge ': ''
 - name: Anne-Laure Donzel